There is the built-in click_link method when you want to follow a link in your Capybara tests:

 We could turn this upside down by changing the test instead of the view.
 This means we'll need to find a way to get the right element from the DOM with Capybara:

 There is one caveat here.
-The /.., at the end, selects the parent element from the XPath result (the link and not the image in our case).
+The /.., in the end, selects the parent element from the XPath result (the link and not the image in our case).
 If you leave this out, Capybara will click on the image and for some reason that doesn't seem to work.

 This post is open source.
 Did you spot a mistake?
 Ideas for improvements?
 Contribute to this post via Github.
 Thank you!